keymanapp/keyman/windows/src/desktop/help/start/font.md

+---
-# How To - Find the Best Fonts for a Keyman Keyboard
+title: How To - Find the Best Fonts for a Keyman Keyboard
+---

 Many Keyman keyboards type out letters that need special fonts.
 Without the right font, these letters may turn into square boxes or become